Setting Up a Google Authentication Source

 - 2. Navigate to https://console.developers.google.com

-- 3. Create a new project.
+- 3. In the upper left, just after “Google APIs” there is a Project dropdown menu.
+Select the option to create a new project.
 A project ID will be generated automatically.

-- 4. Click to enable APIs, then select and enable Admin SDK and Google+ API.
+- 4. From the Library tab, search for and enable Admin SDK and Google+ API.

-- 5. Click Credentials and then add Oauth 2.0 client ID.
+- 6. From the credentials screen, click Credentials and then add an Oauth 2.0 client ID.

-- 6. For the Application Type, select Web Application, then click Create.
+- 7. Next, choose the Credentials tab.
+For the Application Type, select Web Application.

-- 7. In the Create Client ID form, fill in the Authorized redirect URL field with the publicly-available hostname of your Rocket, with an ending suffix of /auth/google_oauth2/callback (for example, http://example.com/auth/google_oauth2/callback).
+- 8. Give it a name.
+In the Create Client ID form, fill in the Authorized redirect URI field with the publicly-available hostname of your Rocket, with an ending suffix of /auth/google_oauth2/callback.
+Save the credential by clicking Create.

-- 8. Make a note of the client ID and Client Secret.
+- 9. Make a note of the Client ID and Client Secret.

 - 1. Navigate to https://admin.google.com.